 Much of the decision about where and how you will register your Aussiedoodle has to do with your goals.
 Do you want to enter your dog into competitions or prove your dogs lineage?

 To better understand your options and even why Aussiedoodles are not recognized as their breed, we’ll have to dig into what kennel clubs are why dog owners register their dogs with them.

-The Kennel Clubs
+About the Kennel Clubs

 Why do people register their dogs with kennel clubs anyway?
 The answer varies from owner to owner, depending on what they plan to do with their dog.

-Because there is a standard for purebred dogs, they can also show dogs.
+Since there is a standard for purebred dogs, they can also show dogs.
 While there are a few other minor reasons one might consider registering their dog, those three are by far the most prominent.

 Dogs can’t win specific competitions or shows if they’re not registered, and some owners won’t buy puppies that don’t have registered parents.